 Our Annual Report on Form 10-K for the year ended December 31, 2006 includes a detailed discussion of our risk factors.
-There have been no material changes to the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2006, except for the following related to the offering of the Notes, which was completed in June 2007.
+There have been no material changes to the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2006, except for the following related to the offering of the Notes, which were included in our Form 10-Q for the period ended June 30, 2007.
 The information presented below updates and should be read in conjunction with the risk factors and information disclosed in our Annual Report on Form 10-K for the year ended December 31, 2006.